EasternPen9uin/simulation_veil_of_ignorance/README.md

 ## Prerequisites

-- Google Colab environment
+- Google Colab environment with GPU resources enabled
-- Access to GPU resources (recommended for performance)
 - Ngrok (for tunneling, if needed)

 ## Setup Instructions